Blog

 authorRepo.save(author);

-Note: Unlike the last example, we now save the author entity to create the associations in the database.
-Whichever side owns the relationship must be saved to create entries in both tables..
-Otherwise, you will run into issues with transient objects not being saved and exceptions being thrown.
+Note: Unlike the previous example, we save the author entity to establish associations in the database.
+The owning side must be saved to create entries in both tables.

 This generates the following in the database...